aledeg/xExtension-RedditImage/README.md

 Display videos | Choose if videos are displayed | True Display original content | Choose if original contents are displayed | True Display metadata | Choose if original content metadata are displayed | False

+**Note:**
+When the *display original content* option is set to *true*, text content will be displayed twice.
+Once from the extracted content and once from the original content.
+To have a nicer interface, it is recommended to set that option to *false*.